TheZano/wwb/README.md

-# A website built from scratch
+# Fauzan's personal site
+Medium inspired personal site built from scratch.
+There are a lot of bugs and still bloated.

 ## TODO
-- benerin stylenya
+- SEO implementation
+- More efficient code